 - Using an integrated supplier directory in your store’s backend, like Oberlo or SaleHoo.

-After you’ve done all that, it’s time to set up your online store.
+After you’ve done all that, it’s time to set up your online store with a platform like WooCommerce.
 It’s a good choice to choose a reliable hosting provider for your online store.
 Get, fast, safe and reliable eCommerce hosting with InMotion Hosting.